isc-projects/kea/doc/sphinx/arm/hooks-subnet-cmds.rst

 lifetime, removing the subnet level option 3 ("routers"), by removing the pool "10.20.30.21-10.20.30.30" and by removing the pool level option 4 ("time-servers") in pool "10.20.30.11-10.20.30.20".
+The scalar values don't need to match what is configured, but still need to be present to maintain a valid json structure and to be a valid value to be able to be parsed.

 .. _command-subnet6-delta-del: